 All used BMW 4x4 Locking Hubs listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 About 4x4 Locking Hubs

 The BMW 4x4 Locking hub can be fitted to four-wheel drive vehicles, enabling the front wheels to be manually engaged and disengaged from the front axle shafts.

 4x4 locking hubs are usually cast aluminum or stainless steel and the locking hub assembly is bolted to the front axle shafts of the vehicle.

 When four-wheel drive is not needed the driver is able to disconnect the locking hubs, which provides a quieter drive and less road vibration.
 When four-wheel drive is needed, the driver can lock the BMW 4x4 locking hubs and have the power and drive required to meet the road conditions.
 By disengaging the locking hubs, the parts not necessary for two-wheel drive stop rotating which is said to assist with fuel efficiency, by reducing mechanical drag.
 BMW 4x4 locking hubs, also referred to as free wheeling hubs, are said to be of benefit by helping the front axle to last longer as it's not constantly in use so receives less wear and tear.
 When driving in challenging weather conditions, the driver can leave the hubs locked while in two-wheel drive, enabling an easy shift back into four-wheel drivee whenever the road and driving conditions require it.